TossingBot: Learning to Throw Arbitrary Objects with Residual Physics: Jointly Learning Grasping and Throwing

 In experiments in Sec. \ref{sec:evaluation}, we train our models by self-supervision with the same procedure: $n$ objects are randomly dropped into the $0.9\times0.7$m workspace in front of the robot.
 The robot performs data collection until the workspace is void of objects, at which point $n$ objects are again randomly dropped into the workspace.
 In simulation $n=12$, while in real-world experiments $n=80$+.
-In our real-world setup, the landing zone (on which target boxes are positioned) is slightly titled at a $15^\circ$ angle adjacent to the bin.
+In our real-world setup, the landing zone (on which target boxes are positioned) is slightly tilted at a $15^\circ$ angle adjacent to the bin to simplify resetting.
 When the workspace is void of objects, the robot lifts the bottomless boxes such that the objects slide back into the bin.
 In this way, human intervention is kept at a minimum during the training process.
+Videos of this reset process are available at \href{http://tossingbot.cs.princeton.edu/}{http://tossingbot.cs.princeton.edu}